conda/governance/CODE_OF_CONDUCT.md

 Our ability to address any code of conduct breaches in a timely and effective manner is impacted by the amount of information you can provide, so, we ask you to include as much of the following information as you can**:

 - **Your contact info** (so we can get in touch with you if we need to follow up).
 This will be kept confidential.
 You can also file a report [anonymously](#anonymous-reporting).
-- The **approximate time and location of the incident** (please be as specific as possible)
+- The **approximate time and location of the incident** (please be as specific as possible).
-- **Identifying information** (e.g. name, nickname, screen name, physical description) of the individual whose behavior is being reported
+- **Identifying information** (e.g. name, nickname, screen name, physical description) of the individual whose behavior is being reported.
-- **Description of the behavior** (if reporting harassing language, please be specific about the words used), **your account of what happened**, and any available **supporting records** (e.g. email, GitHub issue, screenshots, etc.)
+- **Description of the behavior** (if reporting harassing language, please be specific about the words used), **your account of what happened**, and any available **supporting records** (e.g. email, GitHub issue, screenshots, etc.).
-- **Description of the circumstances/context** surrounding the incident
+- **Description of the circumstances/context** surrounding the incident.
-- Let us know **if the incident is ongoing**, and/or if this is part of an ongoing pattern of behavior
+- Let us know **if the incident is ongoing**, and/or if this is part of an ongoing pattern of behavior.
 - Names and contact info, if possible, of **anyone else who witnessed** or was involved in this incident.
 (Did anyone else observe the incident?)
-- **Any other relevant information** you believe we should have
+- **Any other relevant information** you believe we should have.

 ## Anonymous Reporting